Flat Coset Decompositions of Skew Lattices: Preliminaires

-A \emph{skew lattice} is an algebra $(S;\lor, \land)$, where $\land $ and $\lor $ are idempotent and associative binary operations, such that the absorption laws $x\land (x\lor y)=x=(y\lor x)\land x$ and $x\lor (x\land y)=x=(y\land x)\lor x$ are satisfied.
-A \emph{band} is a semigroup of idempotents, while a \emph{semilattice} is a commutative band.
-When $S$ is a commutative semigroup, the set $E(S)$ of all idempotents in $S$ is a semilattice under the semigroup multiplication.
-When $S$ is not commutative, $E(S)$ needs not be closed under multiplication \cite{Ho76}.
-Recall that a band is \emph{right [left] regular} if it satisfies the identity $xyx=yx$ [$xyx=xy$].
-A band is \emph{regular} if it satisfies $xyxzx=xyzx$, and is \emph{rectangular} if it satisfies $xyx=x$.
+Recall that a band is \emph{right [left] regular} if it satisfies the identity $xyx=yx$ [$xyx=xy$]; is \emph{regular} if it satisfies $xyxzx=xyzx$; and is \emph{rectangular} if it satisfies $xyx=x$.
 Skew lattices can be seen as double regular bands as the band reducts $(S,\land )$ and $(S,\lor )$ are regular.
-A skew lattice $ S$ is \emph{rectangular} if and only if $x\land y= y\lor x$ holds or equivalently if its band reducts $(S,\land )$ and $(S,\lor )$ are rectangular.
-Moreover, given sets $L$ and $R$ the direct product $L\times R$ forms a rectangular skew lattice under the operations $(x,y)\lor (x',y') = (x',y)$ and $(x,y)\land (x',y') = (x,y')$, and any rectangular skew lattice is isomorphic to $L\times R$ for some sets $L,R$, cf. \cite{Le89}.
+A skew lattice $ S$ is \emph{rectangular} if and only if its band reducts $(S,\land )$ and $(S,\lor )$ are rectangular or equivalently if $x\land y= y\lor x$ holds.

-The following technical result was proven in \cite{Co09a}.
-We shall make frequent use of this result in the remainder of the paper.